Bieloca123/DevcampPortofolio/README.md

-#Devcamp Portofolio From Gabriel
+# Devcamp Portofolio From Gabriel

-> I'm using this app in oder to learn more about ruby on rails and it's features.
+> I'm using this app in order to learn more about ruby on rails and it's features.

 ### Features